alehsan/Final_Project/README.md

 6. Create a new column, 'total_days', and set it to the difference  between 'close_d2' and 'open_d2' columns.
 Again, the 'total_days' column tell us how many days it takes Department of Public Work (DPW) to address the sewer back up problem.

 7. Use pandas to read the  CSV file, 'Daily_Weather_Syracuse_17to19.csv', and store it into the variable 'dfw'.

+8. To examine the impact of extreme weather on the time to address a complaint about sewer back up problem, both the weather dataset and cityline dataset should should be merged.
+To do so, the only column that they can be merged is date's columns.
+Therefore, we need to convert the 'DATE' column of weather dataset  into a similar date format with 'close_d2' column of cityline dataset by applying pd.to_datetime to it.
+This step is similar to step 5.

+9. Rename both the 'DATE' column of weather dataset and 'close_d2' column of cityline dataset into a same name, df_merge.
+To do so, set the weather data frame to pandas.DataFrame.rename method as follow: 'dfw = dfw.rename(columns={"DATE": "df_merge"})'.
+Apply the same method to 'close_d2'  column of cityline dataset to rename it into df_merge as well.